 For more information about this report, including more key findings, please visit the Research Trends section of this resource.

 Like other Michigan public schools, performance data for cyber schools is available through the MI School Data website.
 Performance data includes sections on student outcomes, culture of learning, value for money, salary data, and the Michigan Public School Accountability Scorecard rating.
-The table below provides key information for the cyber schools that were open in Michigan this fall.
+The table below provides key information for the cyber schools that were open in Michigan this Spring.